NFL updates protocols in response to COVID-19 cases

-The NFL has updated its protocols in reaction to an increase in COVID-19 cases around the league, and it is pushing booster shots as the most effective protection against the coronavirus.
+In moves reminiscent of the environment for the 2020 season, the NFL has updated its protocols and advocated for booster shots in reaction to an increase in COVID-19 cases around the league.

-As part of its protocol changes, the NFL is requiring masks regardless of vaccination status and remote or outdoor meetings.
-It also is stopping in-person meals, and prohibiting outside visitors while on team travel.
+As part of its protocol changes, it is requiring masks regardless of vaccination status, and remote or outdoor meetings.
+It also is stopping in-person meals, adding restrictions on activities outside the facility, prohibiting outside visitors during team travel, and limiting the amount of people in team weight rooms.

-The Chicago Bears were missing all three of their coordinators because of COVID-19 protocols as they prepared Thursday for Monday night’s home game against the Minnesota Vikings.
+— The Chicago Bears were missing all three of their coordinators because of COVID-19 protocols as they prepared for Monday night’s home game against the Minnesota Vikings.
+And they had seven players out because of illnesses.

 Bears coach Matt Nagy said offensive coordinator Bill Lazor, defensive coordinator Sean Desai and special teams coordinator Chris Tabor were participating remotely in meetings this week.
 Their status for the game is uncertain.